Top Tips to Remove Tricky Blood Stains From Your Sheets

-Nobody wants to see their favorite sheets stained with blood.
-The good news is, a blood stain isn't hard to remove if you take the right steps.
+Nobody wants to see their favorite white sheets stained with blood.
+But the good news is, a blood stain isn't hard to remove if you take the right steps.

-Whether it's period blood or from a nosebleed or a cut, it's entirely possible to get the blood out of your sheets and make them look brand new again.
-All you need is a little persistence and items commonly found in your pantry, and these easy steps.
+It's entirely possible to get the blood out of your sheets and make them look brand new again.
+All you need is a little persistence, a few items commonly found in your pantry, and these easy steps.
 Afterward, your sheets will be good as new!

 The fresher the stain, the easier it will be to get it out.
 Simply soak fresh blood stains in cold water as soon as you notice them.
 In many cases, it will be enough to get rid of the stain completely.
 Avoid using hot water as it will cook the blood and set the stains.